5 challenges that blindside rookie COs

 2. Keep up the count.

-You are there, ultimately, to keep track of your inmates – and it’s a responsibility that you should be constantly aware of.
+You are there, ultimately, to keep track of your inmates – and it’s a responsibility you should be constantly aware of.

 “Make sure your count is right at all times, even when it isn't count time,” Jason Hill wrote.
 “If you have porters, outside trips, vocational workers, mess hall/main kitchen workers, or whatever it may be, know where they're going.
 Know when and how many left your unit.
 Know which officer escorted them off your unit.
 And know when they're coming back.
 When you relieve someone, always ask how many total inmates are on the unit, how many are physically present, how many are out, who is out, and where they are out to.”